 - Client ID – a unique identifier (GUID) assigned to CodeTwo Backup after the program has been registered in your Azure AD.
 To get this ID, log in to the Azure Active Directory admin center, go to Azure Active Directory > App registrations and select the entry under which you have registered CodeTwo Backup.
 The ID is found on the Overview page, under Application (client) ID (Fig. 7.).

 - Tenant ID – a unique identifier (GUID) assigned to your Office 365 tenant.
 You can find it on the same Overview page as shown in Fig. 7., under Directory (tenant) ID.

 - Certificate thumbprint or Client secret generated in Azure AD to authenticate CodeTwo Backup.
 You need to provide only one of these credentials.
 You can add or view certificates and client secrets (app passwords) in the Azure Active Directory admin center, on the Certificates & secrets page of the registered application (Fig. 8.).

-To be able to use a certificate, it needs to be signed with a 2048 bits key and placed in the CurrentUser\My store of the account under which the CodeTwo Backup Service runs.
+To be able to use a certificate, it needs to be signed with a 2048 bits key and placed in the personal certificate store of the currently logged in user and the account under which the CodeTwo Backup Service runs.
 You can use the Import button to install the certificate in the correct store (use the Import certificate window for that purpose, as shown in Fig. 9.).
 If the certificate is already installed in that store, you can simply provide its thumbprint in the Certificate thumbprint field.

 Client secret is generated in the Azure Active Directory admin center for each registered application, on the Certificates & secrets page (see Fig. 8. above).
 Be sure to copy it to the clipboard and paste in the right field in the server connection wizard (Fig. 10.).
 You will not be able to see (or copy) that credential once you leave the Certificates & secrets page.